-- In the Memory Object Options area, type the minimum and maximum size of the objects to be cached.
-Only objects that are within this size range will be stored in Edge Cache. - 2.
-Click the Apply Changes button.
+1. In the Memory Object Options area, type the minimum and maximum size of the objects to be cached.

+Only objects that are within this size range will be stored in Edge Cache.

+2. Click the Apply Changes button.

-Version Info: Before version 7.0.2, you will need to restart Edge Cache for the changes to take effect.
+For versions prior to 7.0.2, you will need to restart Edge Cache for the changes to take effect.
 Go to Configuration > System > Optimization > Services, and click the Edge Cache Restart button.